Brock Lesnar: Ohio Valley Wrestling (2000–2002)

 In 2000, Lesnar signed a developmental contract with the World Wrestling Federation (WWF) and was assigned to its Ohio Valley Wrestling (OVW) territory.
-There, he met Paul Heyman, who would later become his on-screen manager.
+There, Lesnar met Paul Heyman, who would later become his on-screen manager.
 Under the direction of OVW booker Jim Cornette, Lesnar was paired with his former University of Minnesota teammate Shelton Benjamin.
 Competing as the Minnesota Stretching Crew, the duo held the OVW Southern Tag Team Championship three times.
 Lesnar also took part in numerous dark matches in 2001 and early 2002 before being called up to the main roster.